verekia/js-stack-from-scratch/README.md

 > 🎉 **This is V2 of the tutorial, major changes happened since the initial 2016 release.
 Check the [Change Log](/CHANGELOG.md)!**

 This is a minimalistic and straight-to-the-point guide to assembling a JavaScript stack.
 It requires some general programming knowledge, and JavaScript basics. **It focuses on wiring tools together** and giving you the **simplest possible example** for each tool.
 You can see this tutorial as *a way to write your own boilerplate from scratch*.

-You don't need to use this entire stack if you build a simple web page with a few JS interactions of course (a combination of Browserify/Webpack + Babel + jQuery is enough to be able to write ES6 code in different files with CLI compilation), but if you want to build a web app that scales, and need help setting things up, this tutorial will work great for you.

 Since the goal of this tutorial is to assemble various tools, I do not go into details about how these tools work individually.
 Refer to their documentation or find other tutorials if you want to acquire deeper knowledge in them.

+You don't need to use this entire stack if you build a simple web page with a few JS interactions of course (a combination of Browserify/Webpack + Babel + jQuery is enough to be able to write ES6 code in different files with CLI compilation), but if you want to build a web app that scales, and need help setting things up, this tutorial will work great for you.

 A big chunk of the stack described in this tutorial uses React.
 If you are beginning and just want to learn React, [create-react-app](https://github.com/facebookincubator/create-react-app) will get you up and running with a React environment very quickly with a premade configuration.
 I would for instance recommend this approach to someone who arrives in a team that's using React and needs to catch up with a learning playground.
 In this tutorial you won't use a premade configuration, because I want you to understand everything that's happening under the hood.

 Code examples are available for each chapter, and you can run them all with `yarn && yarn start` or `npm install && npm start`.
-I recommend writing everything from scratch yourself by following the **step-by-step instructions** of each chapter.
+I recommend writing everything from scratch yourself by following the **step-by-step instructions** though.

-If you are simply looking for a boilerplate project, go to the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate) to download the final code of this tutorial.

-The code provided works on Linux, macOS, and Windows.
+Final code available in the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate).
+It works on Linux, macOS, and Windows.

 ## Table of contents